Celebrating

 Amanda Gronich

-Playwright, Celebrating Jewish Plays: Here There Are Blueberries
+Playwright, Here There Are Blueberries

 Amanda Gronich is an Emmy-nominated documentary scriptwriter who has devoted her career to bringing true stories to the stage and screen.